jflook10/js_recap/README.md

 The site structure is from HTML5 UP...
 I've been looking for a reason to work with one of the templates because they're pretty, light, clean, and easily customizeable.

+To see the project in action, please visit [minijsrecap.herokuapp.com](https://minijsrecap.herokuapp.com/index.html).

 Theme: Phantom by [HTML5 UP](https://html5up.net/)
 Images: [Unsplash](unsplash.com)